“Passing Souls” by Preston Thomas

 Beer, wine and liquor will be available at the cash bar before and during the show.
 The post-Frunchroom festivities will continue at Open Outcry Brewing.

 Some are sincere, some are tongue-in-cheek.
 One may be a call-to-action, another might make you think.
 One might be historical, one might make you remember a place you haven’t been since childhood.
 Basically, like having a conversation with someone you haven’t seen in a while.
 This review from South Side Weekly really captures what we’re about.

 I’m producing this in partnership with The Beverly Area Arts Alliance (or The Alliance, for short).

-A big thanks to Monica Wilczak, Sal Campbell, David Barsotti, Jane Zia, Chris Wilczak and Lizzy Benner who’ve given this event material, financial and moral support.
-And a huge thanks to Beverly Arts Center for stepping in as a host when we had just a couple weeks to find a new space.
+A big thanks to Monica Wilczak, Sal Campbell, David Barsotti, Jane Zia, Chris Wilczak, Lizzy Benner, Chris Castaneda, Corinne Rose and Cicely Harris who’ve given this event material, financial and moral support.
+And a huge thanks to Beverly Arts Center for sponsoring the show.

 See you there!

 The Frunchroom is presented by The Beverly Area Arts Alliance and sponsored by Beverly Arts Center.